adrofa/eyes_classifier/README.md

 ### Hypothesis Selection
-Model from **Hypothesis 4** demonstrated the lowest valid-loss.
+The model from **Hypothesis 4** demonstrated the lowest valid-loss.
-I will use the model trained in this Hypothesis for my final solution (i.e., `OpenEyesClassificator` class).
+I will use this model for my final solution (i.e., `OpenEyesClassificator` class).